 Member advise the service date, flight details and drop off or pick up address by call or

-The service booking should be made at least 5 hours before the service time.
+The service booking should be made at least 24 hours prior to pick up time.

 Elite Personal Assistance will escort member from the pier upon arrival and airline check in counter upon departure until finish fast track immigration formality process.